Skelly0/Publicia/documentation/Publicia Documentation.md

 - Track Google Docs with custom names
 - Automatically refresh content on schedule
+- Uses content hashing to only update documents that have actually changed
 - Extract content from Google Doc links in messages
 - Create citations linking back to source documents
 - Support renaming and removing tracked documents